Sanketarali/QR-Code-Generator-using-Python/README.md

 pip

 # Installation
-To install the required packages, run the following command in your terminal: pip install qrcode
+To install the required packages, run the following command in your terminal:<br>
+pip install qrcode

 # Result